sophiephill/raster-extract101/README.md

 <ul><li> r <- raster("temp.tif") </li></ul>
 3. Use spTransform to convert CRS of shapefile to raster's units.
 <ul><li> censusTracts <- spTransform(censusTracts, crs(r)@projargs) </li></ul>
 <ul><li> There are a lot of things that can go wrong in this step.
-The raster packages uses lowercase crs, while SpatialPolygons use CRS.
-Sometimes the shapefile doesn't have specify its CRS so spTransform will say *Cannot transform from NA reference system.* Then you have to check the shapefile's metadata to determine its CRS, and reread in the file using readOGR("tracts", p4s = "+init=epsg:3857"). </li></ul>
+The raster package uses lowercase crs, while SpatialPolygons use CRS.
+Sometimes the shapefile doesn't have specify its CRS so spTransform will give the error <em>Cannot transform from NA reference system.</em> Then you have to check the shapefile's metadata to determine its CRS, and reread in the file using readOGR("tracts", p4s = "+init=epsg:3857"). </li></ul>
 4. Use raster::extract to extract data per polygon to a dataframe.
 Specify the function you wish to aggregate the values.
 The output dataframe will not contain any of the original columns or IDs but the output will preserve the orginal order.
 <ul><li> vals <- extract(r, censusTracts, base::mean, df = T) </li></ul>
 <ul><li> vals$GEOID <- censusTracts$GEOID </li></ul>